SmartKalea Data

-SmartKalea has created a smart platform that provides follow-up and management indicators on the subsystems that are part of the project.
+The SmartKalea project has created a smart platform that has made it possible to obtain monitoring and management indicators for the different subsystems deployed in the project.

 See more

-SmartKalea has created a smart platform that provides follow-up and management indicators on the subsystems that are part of the project.
+The SmartKalea project has created a smart platform that has made it possible to obtain monitoring and management indicators for the different subsystems deployed in the project.

-• Electricity and water consumption through smart meters and platforms.
+• • Electricity and water consumption from smart meters and smart platforms

-• Information on smart lighting across the city.
+• • Information on smart lighting deployed in the city

 What is the city's sustainability level?